nicolarevelant/italian-draughts/src/Resources/README.md

 This program can be started with a specific theme, or it will use the default one.

-Assuming the chosen theme is **theme** this program reads from the following path in a simple format as described below.
-If the file does not exist, it is unreadable or colors are not available, they fall back to the default ones.
+Assuming the chosen theme is **theme**, for each resource type this program reads from the following path in a simple format as described below.

+For each entry if the file does not exist, it is unreadable or the entry is not available, it fall back to the default one.

-- /etc/italian-draughts/themes/**theme**
+- /etc/italian-draughts/**resource_type**/**theme**

 ### File format

 Each line can start with a "#" to indicate a comment or be a key=value pair divided by a "=" without whitespaces of any type.

+### Resource types

+- colors: UI colors
+- images: Bitmaps in PNG format (keys does not include extension)